ChuckJonas/SObjectDeepClone/README.md

 # SObjectDeepClone

-A Utility class to Clone and SObject &amp; it's children
+A Apex Utility class to Clone a Salesforce SObject &amp; and it's children.

 ## Install